paviro/MMM-Facial-Recognition/README.md

 # MMM-Facial-Recognition
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It provides facial recognition and module swaping based on the current user.
+It provides facial recognition and module swapping based on the current user.

 ## Usage
 To train the needed model use the [MMM-Facial-Recognition-Tools](https://github.com/paviro/MMM-Facial-Recognition-Tools).

 ## Important Notes
-- Currently this only logs who is recognised, as soon as module swaping is supported by the mirror system it will be added.
+- Currently this only logs who is recognised, as soon as module swapping is supported by the mirror system it will be added.

 ## Dependencies
 - [OpenCV](http://opencv.org) (sudo apt-get install libopencv-dev python-opencv)